-To meet these challenges, Chevron has spent more than 20 years expanding systems that support a culture of safety and environmental stewardship that strives to achieve unequaled performance and prevent all serious incidents and fatalities.
+For more than 20 years, we’ve expanded systems that support a culture of safety, environmental stewardship and top performance.
 We call this Operational Excellence (OE), and it drives everything we do.
-Our workforce truly believes that serious incidents are preventable, and we have policies, processes, tools and behavioral expectations in place to assist us in achieving that goal.
+Our workforce truly believes that incidents are preventable, and we have policies, processes, tools and behavioral expectations in place to assist us in achieving that goal.

 - Achieve an incident- and injury-free workplace.

 - Promote a healthy workforce and mitigate significant workplace health risks.

 - Identify and mitigate environmental and process safety risks.

 - Operate with industry-leading asset integrity and reliability.